digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

    ...
    > kill %1 # Kill backgrounded sandbox process

-Forgetting to rebuild packages after changing their source will not cause a failure - for example, if you modify the source from ``main-v2`` in an incompatible way but don't recompile it, the ``test`` package will still compile successfully against the previous DAR for ``main-v2``.
+Forgetting to rebuild packages after changing their source would not cause a failure - for example, if you modified the source from ``main-v2`` in an incompatible way but did not recompile it, the ``test`` package would still compile successfully against the previous DAR for ``main-v2``.

 .. code:: bash